AllanTumu/JavaTrainningSessions/README.md

 # JavaTrainningSessions
-This project includes Java training Sestions ranging from Java Basics to Core Java Concepts like Polymophism and collections.
+This project includes Java training Sestions ranging from Java Basics to Core Java Concepts like Polymophism and collections. it also involves Hacker Rank Solutions.
 ## Content
 It is seperated into 3 diffrent parts:
 - OopConcepts1